 — It'sME(Jaime) (@exceedhergrasp1) February 21, 2019

-She was amazing in the Star Trek holiday special
+She was amazing in the Star Wars holiday special

-Here she is as the cantina lady in the Star Trek holiday special, singing “Just One More Song, Friend.”
-Gotta love a Golden Girl who is also a Trekkie.
+Here she is as the cantina lady in the Star Wars holiday special, singing “Just One More Song, Friend.”
+Gotta love a Golden Girl who is also a jedi.

 She killed it doing the “Urkel dance”